 It cannot be emphasized enough that suicidal ideation is often symptomatic of a mental health disorder and that recovery from this disorder can be a long-term effort.
 Plan to provide ongoing support to your loved one before, during, and after he or she is in treatment.

-Why consider treatment for suicidal ideation at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for suicidal ideation at Belmont Behavioral Health System in Philadelphia, PA

 Common causes behind suicidal ideation include anxiety disorders, depressive disorders, bipolar disorders, posttraumatic stress disorder, and other conditions.
 If an individual fails to seek professional treatment once the initial risk of suicide has passed, he or she may be at risk for future suicidal ideation episodes.
 The mental illnesses or trauma behind these impulses will only go away with treatment.
 Suicidal ideation can prevent the individual from having healthy relationships, productive experiences, or a satisfying life.
 It is extremely important to determine the cause behind suicidal ideation and pursue treatment for the underlying causes.

-The dedicated care team at Belmont Behavioral Hospital, a hospital for suicidal ideations treatment in Philadelphia, has extensive experience in treating suicidal ideation and the causes and conditions behind this stressful experience.
+The dedicated care team at Belmont Behavioral Health System, a hospital for suicidal ideation treatment in Philadelphia, has extensive experience in treating suicidal ideation and the causes and conditions behind this stressful experience.
 By taking time to explore the underlying issues behind suicidal ideation, the individual stands a better chance at a full recovery and a happier, more vibrant life ahead.

-Types of suicidal ideation treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of suicidal ideation treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Since the day we accepted our first patient in 1937, our hospital has been dedicated to offering the highest quality of care in manner that is best suited to meeting the unique needs of each person who is entrusted into our care.
 After nearly a century of service, we remain committed to providing personalized care, promoting continued improvement in evidence-based practices, and upholding the highest standards of the healing profession.